"

 The collection of notes in Example 1.5.2 is what you should be able to write and recognize fluently.
 Before moving on, be sure that you can identify and write these notes at approximately one per second.

 Example 1.5.3 might sound familiar to you from cartoons or commercials.
 The aria, “Largo al factotum,” comes from Rossini’s opera The Barber of Seville.
-See how many familiar musical terms you can already identify in this excerpt.
-The English translation is beneath the Italian text and the pitches are given above the staff in the third system.
+See how many familiar musical terms you can already recognize in this excerpt.
+The English translation is beneath the Italian text, and the pitches are shown above the staff in the third system.

 Example 1.5.3.
 Bass clef: Rossini,[5] “Largo al factotum della città,” The Barber of Seville, Act I